DenaJGibbon/gibbonNetR/README.md

-gibbonNetR: an R package for the use of CNNs on acoustic data
+gibbonNetR: R Package for the Use of CNNs and Transfer Learning on Acoustic Data
 ================
 Dena J. Clink
 2023-08-19